ethanabrooks/dissertation/conclusion.typ

 assignment."
 This is the problem of determining which actions, in a temporally extended sequence, are responsible for a final outcome, good or bad.
-It is through credit assignment, for example, that we learn that losing our queen on the 20th step of a 100-step chess game is to our detriment.
+It is through credit assignment, for example, that we learn that losing our queen on the 20th step of a chess game is detrimental, even though we might not actually lose the game for another 80 turns.
 Technically, language entails credit-assignment, since a particular conclusion may only be reachable through a long sequence of thoughts, calculations or questions.

 While many state-of-the-art models are not publicly documented (GPT-4, Gemini, etc.) and others are cagey about the details of RLHF #cite(<lieber2021jurassic>),